bigskysoftware/htmx/www/content/essays/splitting-your-apis.md

 [Don’t Build A General Purpose API To Power Your Own Front End](https://max.engineer/server-informed-ui).
 His TLDR is this:

-> YAGNI, unless you’re working in a big company with federated front-ends or GraphQL.
+> <abbr title="You Ain’t Gonna Need It">YAGNI</abbr>, unless you’re working in a big company with federated front-ends or GraphQL.

 He then discusses some of the different needs of a general purpose API and your application API.
 He lists the following as needs for a generic API: